logo accreditation for

 Key responsibilities include:

-A recognized social work qualification (Degree in Social Work or equivalent).
-Registered with Social Work England.
-Experience working in children's social services, particularly in assessment and intervention.
-Strong communication and interpersonal skills, with the ability to build relationships with families and professionals.
-Sound knowledge of relevant legislation, policies, and best practices in child welfare.
+A recognized social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
+Registration with Social Work England.
+Experience in children's social work, particularly in safeguarding and child protection.
+Strong communication and interpersonal skills, with the ability to build rapport with families and professionals.
+Sound knowledge of relevant legislation and best practices in child welfare.

 Read less

-A recognized social work qualification (e.g., Degree in Social Work, DipSW, or equivalent).
-Registered with Social Work England.
-Proven experience in children’s social work, particularly in assessment and intervention.
-Strong communication and interpersonal skills, with the ability to engage effectively with children and families.
-Excellent organizational skills and the ability to manage a diverse caseload.
+A recognized social work qualification (BA/MA in Social Work or equivalent).
+Registration with Social Work England.
+Proven experience in children's social work, particularly within a looked-after children context.
+Strong assessment, analytical, and report-writing skills.
+Excellent communication and interpersonal skills, with a focus on building relationships.

 Read less